 - Reporting and analytics capabilities.

-If you’d like to add to the above or have ESM-related questions, then please post a comment below.
+If you’d like to add to the above or have enterprise service management related questions, then please post a comment below.

 Sophie is a freelance ITSM marketing consultant, helping ITSM solution vendors to develop and implement effective marketing strategies.